Generic name: olanzapine (injection) [ oh-LAN-za-peen ]

 Tell your doctor if you are pregnant.
 Using antipsychotic medication during the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.

 In an emergency situation, it may not be possible before you are treated with olanzapine to tell your caregivers if you are pregnant or breast feeding.
-Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.
+Make sure any doctor caring for your pregnancy or your baby knows you have received olanzapine.

 How is olanzapine injection given?